Extending finite free actions of surfaces: A simple condition for extendability of free actions to handlebodies

 \begin{theo} Let $G$ be a finite group, either of odd order or with a unique element of order two, which can be generated by $2\gamma$ elements $a_{1},b_{1}\ldots,a_{\gamma},b_{\gamma}$ such that $[a_{1},b_{1}] \cdots [a_{\gamma},b_{\gamma}]=1$, where $\gamma \geq 3$.
 A free action of $G$ on a surface $S$, induced by a surjective homomorphism $\theta:F^{\gamma} \to G$, extends to a handlebody if and only if there is some $\phi \in {\rm Aut}^{+}(F^{\gamma})$ such that ${\mathfrak C} \cap \ker(\theta) \neq \emptyset$. \end{theo}

-The proof follows from similar arguments as for the proof of Theorem \ref{main0} (by using Proposition \ref{lemita00}).
+The proof of the above result follows from similar arguments as for the proof of Theorem \ref{main0} (by using Proposition \ref{lemita00}).
 It is also possible to write down an equivalent result for the case that $G$ admits orientation-reversing elements (see Remark \ref{noorientable})